 beholding [oneself] as in a mirror the glory of the Lord,

-As the believer devotes himself or herself to reading Scripture, they will see God’s glory reflected in Christ (2 Co 11:3).
-What Christian see in the mirror of God’s Word is the Lord.
+As believers devote themselves to reading Scripture, they will see God’s glory reflected in Christ (2 Co 11:3).
+What Christians see in the mirror of God’s Word is the Lord.
 When this happens, gradual spiritual transformation occurs.
 As we advance in Christlikeness by the Spirit, our character will reflect His glory (2 Pe 3:18).